JarbasAI/browser_service/README.md

 under a refactoring, use at your own risk

+this should be made into a priority skill in the config file

+        // General skill values
+          "skills": {
+            ...
+            // priority skills to be loaded first "priority_skills": ["skill-pairing", "browser_service"],
+            ...
+          },

 it is a skill that keeps a webdriver instance ready to do stuff, helper class can be imported and used in any skill to control this browser